On the Bergman Kernel of complex hyperbolic manifolds: Introduction

-This result will surely have a lot of interesting applications.
+\end{theorem} \begin{remark} \begin{itemize} \item We should remark here that the main novelty of this result lies in the explicit formula for the Bergman kernel function, which involves global data like lengths of geodesic loops and the holonomy of the line bundle, although Lu-Zelditch \cite{lu2016szegHo} and Ma-Marinescu \cite{ma2015exponential} have proved formulas expressing the Bergman kernel in terms of the Bergman kernel of the universal cover (see Definition and Theorem \ref{def-and-thm-k-gamma}).
+This type of results for Bergman kernel have never been seen before. \item It is easy to notice that there is a striking analogy between this result and the Selberg trace formula (see \cite{patterson1978dennis}).
+We will be excited to see a deeper connection to the Selberg trace formula. \end{itemize} \end{remark}

+When $\dim X=1$ and $X$ has cusps, it was first proved in \cite{AMM} that, under some extra condition on the Hermitian metric on the line bundle, the supremum of $\rho_k$ is approximately $(\frac{k}{2\pi})^{3/2}$.
+And it was noticed in \cite{Punctured} that $\rho_k$ exhibits a quantum phenomenon around the cusps.
+In view of Theorem \ref{thm-main}, this can be understood as following.
+For a point close to the cusps, there are many short geodesic loops.
+So if the holonomies make the terms $\cosh^{-2k}(\frac{\gamma}{2})\cos(2\pi k\alpha_\gamma)$ cancel out each other, $\rho_k$ becomes small, otherwise $\rho_k$ can be large.
+It is also worth mentioning that this quantum phenomenon was also proved for Cheng-Yau metrics in \cite{sun2024ChengYau}.

+Given the importance of complex hyperbolic manifolds and Bergman kernels, there are certainly many potential applications of our main result.
 We show one application of this result.
 Recall that the systole length of $X$ is defined as minimum of the lengths of all closed geodesics in $X$.

 For simplicity, let $l_1 = \mathrm{sys}(X)$, and we call a closed geodesic of systole length a systole. \begin{theorem} Let $X$ be a hyperbolic Riemann surface of finite topology with no cusps.
 Assume further that no two systoles intersect.
 Then, there exists $l'>l_1$ and $k_0 > 0$ such that for all $k \geq k_0$, if the holonomies of $(kL, h^k)$ around all systoles are $1$ ($-1$, respectively), the maximum (minimum, respectively) of $\rho_k$ is attained in the exponentially small region for some systole $\gamma$. \end{theorem} \begin{remark} By Proposition~\ref{prop-kx}, when $L = K_X$, the holonomy around any systole $\gamma$ is always $1$.
 So the maximum part of the above theorem applies to the canonical bundle. \end{remark}